Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Varsity Tutors: How It Works

 I’ll start by saying this – Varsity Tutors is way more than just a tutoring service.
-When I first heard of them, I assumed (probably like most people) that they only offered tutoring.
+When I first heard of them, I assumed (probably like most people) that they only offered one standard service.

 varsity tutors GRE Review